shippify/slate/source/index.md

 task.sender | Customer object for the emitting party (optional) task.pickup | Location of object for pickup task.deliver | Location of object for delivery task.extra | JSON string for additional data given by the developer for their own use.
-For example: extra: `‘{"note":"In front of a green building with red roof","change":"$20"}'` task.payment_type | Payment types must be specified for credit, debit or bank transfer (optional).
-Defaults to Credit(1) task.payment_status | Specify the payment status of this task, if it is already paid by the client through your platform then this task will be reconciled at the end of the month (optional) task.total_amount | The total amount charged by the shipper in cash, if the recipient did not pay before via bank transfer or credit card online (optional) task.delivery_date | Delivery date for a future scheduled task.
+For example: extra: `‘{"pk_note": "In front of a red house with green roof", "note":"In front of a green building with red roof","change":"$20"}'` task.payment_type | Payment types must be specified for credit, debit or bank transfer (optional).
+Defaults to Credit(1) task.payment_status | Specify the payment status of this task, if it is already paid by the client through your platform then this task will be reconciled at the end of the month (optional) task.total_amount | The total amount charged by the shipper in cash, if the recipient did not pay before via bank transfer or credit card online (optional) task.pickup_date | Pickup date for a future scheduled task.
+This parameter must be a UNIX TIMESTAMP (optional) task.delivery_date | Delivery date for a future scheduled task.
 This parameter must be a UNIX TIMESTAMP (optional) task.send_email_params  | (optional) If you want to send an email to the recipient.
 This is a JSON string.
 Some companies can have or customize email templates to send a custom email to their users every time a task is created.
 For example: send_email_params: `‘{\"from\":\"Custom from email name or company name \",\"subject\":\"Custom subject for your email\"}'`